 Rustic Canyon Residence by Conner & Perry Architects

-For the clients, who both grew up in the neighborhood, the chance to collaborate on the design process and build a space for their impressive art collection was a dream.
-For Conner + Perry, the home represents exactly what the clients were seeking — a quintessential California indoor/outdoor experience where everything feels open and unified.
+For the clients, both of whom grew up in the neighborhood, collaborating on the design process and creating a stage for their impressive art collection was a dream come true.
+Conner + Perry Architects managed to capture the essence of what the clients desired — a quintessential California indoor/outdoor experience with a sense of unity and openness.

 Photography by Taiyo Watanabe